LoopKit/loopdocs/docs/loop-3/loop-3-therapy.md

 Loop 3 has a special Therapy Settings screen.
 All the settings configured under Therapy Settings are protected by the same authorization method (FaceID, Fingerprint or Passcode) used to enable the app to issue a manual bolus.

+The Therapy Settings were summarized under [Onboarding](onboarding.md#therapy-settings).
+This page provides more details about each setting.
+Please come back to this page after using the app in [Open Loop](../operation/loop/open-loop.md) and review the concepts before enabling [Closed Loop](../operation/loop/close-loop.md).

+!!! danger "Placeholder"

-This is a placeholder page - more to come.
+    This is a placeholder page - expect revisions.

 The order of Therapy Setting Information is: